Fiyinfoluwa-awe/darey.io-pbl/Project_16_Automating_AWS_infrastruture_in_code(Terraform).md

 `>python`

 ```
-# I used the windows terminal so I typed 'py' to enter python
+# I used the windows terminal so I typed 'python' to enter python

-> py
+> python

+you can also type in `py` instead of `python`

 # And paste in the below code